 I woke up later on a bed in a room I had never seen, and the last thing I remembered was the sub yanking me down the hall.
 I learned from one our guidance counselors that we didn’t have a school nurse.
 So they laid me down in a room behind their offices, and it was the end of the school day.
 He asked if I felt okay.
 I was able to get up, and even though my head still hurt, it was a manageable pain.

-Unfortunately after that day I started to get migraines pretty frequently.
-I went through rounds and rounds of tests that didn’t show anything.
-Then there was a period of trying different medications to attempt to control the headaches.
+Unfortunately after that day I started to get migraines frequently.
+I went through rounds and rounds of tests that did not show anything.
+Then there was a stint of trying different medications to attempt to control the headaches.
 After lots of unsuccessful trials we landed on a pill that sometimes helped reduce the symptoms if the stars were aligned just right, and I hopped up and down on one foot chanting while stroking the hair of a unicorn.
-If that didn’t work I also had a pill I would take that simply knocked me out so I could hope to feel better by the time I woke up.
+If that did not work I also had a pill I would take that simply knocked me out so I could hope to feel better by the time I woke up.
 That lasted through the rest of high school and into college.

 I was always told to look for cues and triggers, but I was never able to find anything consistent.
-Because my migraines always effected my vision and were light sensitive, it was very hard to function normally when I had one.
-It hurt to drive.
-It hurt to look at a computer.
-It hurt to just be.
-The best thing to do would be to put on sunglasses, take my medicine, lay down and hope for the best.
-I usually had what I call the migraine hangover too.
-It’s the day after the migraine where I felt wiped out.
-The visual symptoms and the nausea are gone, but the after effects of a dull and consistent pain deep inside my head and face lingered.
+Because my migraines always effect my vision and are light sensitive, it is very hard to function normally when I have one.
+It hurts to drive.
+It hurts to look at a computer.
+It hurts to just be.
+The best thing to do is put on sunglasses, take my medicine, lay down and hope for the best.
+I usually have what I call the migraine hangover too.
+It’s the day after the migraine where I feel wiped out.
+The visual symptoms and the nausea are gone, but the after effects of a dull and consistent pain deep inside my head and face lingere.

 The appointment was a bust.
 I sat in my car crying afterwards because he had a simple solution for me.
 Stop running.
-I was concerned with why an otherwise healthy person in their early twenties wasn’t able to work out without getting a migraine and losing vision.
+I was concerned with why an otherwise healthy person in their early twenties was not able to workout without getting a migraine and losing vision.
 I never got an answer.
-Just from sheer dumb luck the migraines gradually started occurring less frequently until I finally had a good five year migraine free span.
+Just from sheer dumb luck the migraines gradually started occurring less frequently.
+I had a good five year migraine-free span.
 I have no idea what changed, but it was amazing to not feel like a was a prisoner to them.